As students near completion of the Bachelor of Science in Computer Science and Software Engineering, they must enroll in a 10-credit capstone course.

 CSS 301, 342, 343, 350, 360, 370, 422, 430 and a minimum of 10 credits of CSS elective courses.
 Under certain circumstances, a student who has yet to complete one or two of these requirements may petition to register for CSS 497.
-For further information on starting the cooperative education early, contact the CSS Program Office.
+For further information on starting the Capstone early, contact the CSS Program Office.

 Getting Started: What You Need to Know

-Projects must be considered challenging for an advanced CSS student, well defined and utilize competencies gained in the CSS core and CSS Elective courses.
+Projects must be considered challenging for an advanced CSS student, well-defined, and utilize competencies gained in the CSS core and CSS Elective courses.

-Due to the length of some projects, it is possible, upon the approval of the CSS faculty advisor, to divide the cooperative education over two or more quarters.
+Due to the length of some projects, it is possible, upon the approval of the CSS faculty advisor, to divide the Capstone over two or more quarters.
 If a project extends over two or more quarters, students may need to prepare a status report for evaluation and grading by the faculty advisor.